-The solar panel and charge controller are designed to maintain the chassis battery and help prevent it from dying; they are not designed to charge a dead battery.
+The solar panel and charge controller are designed to maintain the chassis battery and extend battery life; they are not designed to be the sole source of power nor can they charge a dead battery.
 If the chassis battery is below 11.5 volts it will need to be charged by other means.
+NOTES